SCALE method¶

 _in

-and Out-Of-Distribution (OOD) data
+and Out-Of-Distribution (OOD) data with_out

-to avoid confusion with OOD detection which is the name of the task, and is
+to avoid confusion with OOD detection which is the name of the task, and is therefore used to denote the core classOODBaseDetector

 .

-# === load ID and OOD data ===
+# === Load ID and OOD data ===

 batch_size = 128

-# 1a- load in-distribution dataset: CIFAR-10
+# 1a- Load in-distribution dataset: CIFAR-10

-load_kwargs={"root": data_path, "train": True, "download": True},
+"CIFAR10", load_kwargs={"root": data_path, "train": False, "download": True}

 )